 - By users here it must be understood the ones associated to the packages (or applets) that act as subjects of policies.
 In the Java Card System, every action is always performed by an identified user interpreted here as the currently selected applet or the package that is the subject's owner.
-Means of identification are provided during the loading procedure of the package and the registration of applet instances. - The role Java Card RE defined in FMT_SMR.1 is attached to an IT securit" fun"tion rather than to a "user" of the CC terminology" The Jav" Card RE does not "identify" itself to the TOE, "but it is par" of it.
+Means of identification are provided during the loading procedure of the package and the registration of applet instances. - The role Java Card RE defined in FMT_SMR.1 is attached to an IT security function rather than to a "user" of the CC terminology.
+The Java Card RE does not "identify" itself to the TOE, but it is part of it.